• Skip to primary navigation

 • Red wine vinegar or more lemon juice

-• Garlic clove
+• Garlic

 • Salt and pepper

-Steps Overview:
+Steps Overview

-While the bread is toasting, wash and dry all the vegetables and herbs and chop the vegetables into bite-size pieces.
+2. While the bread is toasting, wash and dry all the vegetables and herbs and chop the vegetables into bite-size pieces.

-To make the dressing, place all of the ingredients in a small jar and give it a good shake.
+3. To make the tangy dressing, place all of the ingredients in a small jar and give it a good shake.
 You'll notice I used both freshly squeezed lemon juice and red wine vinegar to make the dressing.
 I like combining both and find the dressing extra delicious that way, but feel free to use only lemon juice or red wine vinegar, just use the total amount for both in the recipe.

-Useful Tips For Making the Best Fattoush:
+Tips for Making the Best Fattoush Recipe

 • Dry the lettuce and vegetables thoroughly before chopping them.
 Too much water in your greens will make the lettuce go limp and your bread go soggy quickly.